vertexproject/synapse/docs/synapse/userguides/background.rst

 -----------

 A **hypergraph** is a generalization of a graph in which an edge can join any number of nodes.
-Because an edge is no longer limited to joining exactly two nodes, edges in a hypergraph are often called **hyperedges.** If a directed graph where edges join exactly two nodes is two-dimensional, then a hypergraph where a hyperedge can join any number (n-number) of nodes is **n-dimensional.**
+Because an edge is no longer limited to joining exactly two nodes, edges in a hypergraph are often called **hyperedges.**

 |hypergraph|

 Looked at another way, the key features of a hypergraph are:

-- **Everything is a node.** In hypergraph, objects ("nouns") are still nodes, similar to a directed graph.
+- **Everything is a node.** In a hypergraph, objects ("nouns") are still nodes, similar to a directed graph.
   However, relationships ("verbs", commonly represented as edges in a directed graph) may also be represented as nodes.
 An edge in a directed graph consists of three objects (two nodes and the edge connecting them), but in a hypergraph the same data may be represented as a single multi-dimensional node.